-Conservation listings: Europe: no SPEC category (concentrated in Europe, conservation status favourable) (BiE04) UK: amber (25-50% decline) (BoCC3) Long-term trend: UK: decline Population size: 47,000 (19,000-75,000) pairs in 2009 (APEP13: distance sampling estimate for 2006 (Newson et al. 2008) updated using BBS trend)
+Long-term trend: UK: decline

+Population size: 47,000 (19,000-75,000) pairs in 2009 (APEP13: distance sampling estimate for 2006 (Newson et al. 2008) updated using BBS trend)

 Whinchats were not monitored by census surveys until the BBS began in 1994.
 By then, however, Gibbons et al. (1993) had already identified a major range contraction, mainly from lowland England, that was probably at least partly due to more intensive management of farmland (Marchant et al. 1990).
 Further extinctions have occurred since then among the remaining pockets of lowland breeders (Balmer et al. 2013).
 In the uplands, Whinchat habitat is now somewhat restricted, being sandwiched between intensive agriculture at lower levels and higher land unsuitable for breeding, and limited also by aspect (Calladine & Bray 2012).
 In a study focused on upland grasslands, a 95% decline was noted between 1968-80 and 1999-2000 (Henderson et al. 2004).
 BBS data indicate that strong population decline has taken place since 1994, raising BTO alerts for the UK as a whole as well as for England.
 Nest-record samples are small, but indicate a substantial recent rise in nest losses at the egg stage, which is of NRS concern (Leech & Barimore 2008).
-Whinchats have shown a widespread moderate decline across Europe since 1980 (PECBMS 2014a).
-On the strength of its UK decline, Whinchat was moved from the green to the amber list of conservation concern in 2009 (Eaton et al. 2009).
+There has been widespread moderate decline across Europe since 1980 (PECBMS 2015a).
+On the strength of its UK decline, Whinchat was moved from the green to the amber list of conservation concern in 2009 and subsequently from amber to the UK red list at the latest review in 2015 (Eaton et al. 2015).
 It is among a suite of species that winter in the humid zone of West Africa and correspondingly are showing the strongest population declines among our migrant species (Ockendon et al. 2012, 2014).